Best Sakura Cherry Blossom Viewing Spots

 Fujita River Fureai Sakura Cherry Trees

-Horinouchi, Kikuta-machi, Koriyama City, Fukushima
+Address: Horinouchi, Kikuta-machi, Koriyama, Fukushima Prefecture

 Tenjin Meoto Cherry Tree